woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 3.7.0 - 2019-xx-xx =
+* Enhancement - Introduce new PHP 5.6 minimum requirement. #23924
+* Enhancement - Introduce new WordPress 4.9 minimum requirement.
 * Enhancement - Added table ENGINE to system status report for debugging purposes. #23101
 * Enhancement - Format empty cart message as information notice. #23152
 * Enhancement - Add taxonomy-specific classes to active filters widget. #23122
+* Enhancement - Allow emails "Thanks" working to be modified via the email settings. #22927
+* Enhancement - Move tax classes from Options to a new `wc_tax_rate_classes` table. #23093
+* Enhancement - Make WooCommerce shop roles translatable. #23150
+* Enhancement - Prevent the Cart, Checkout and My Account pages from being set to the same pages. #23479
 * Fix - Use version_compare for determining max version number. #23092
 * Fix - Missing space and closing <strong> tag in WooCommerce.com disconnect message. #24073
 * Fix - CSV Importer - Skip rows during update if a SKU column exists, but the value is empty. #23262
+* Fix - Allow matching `Any` attributes when calling `find_matching_product_variation`. #23067
+* Fix - Switch coupon amount validation based on decimal seperator setting. #23137
+* Fix - Show the correct results for shortcodes on static homepages when sorting. #23159
+* Fix - Queue AJAX add to cart events to avoid overwriting session data. #23293
+* Fix - Subtotals were wrong when changing tax classes via the `woocommerce_product_get_tax_class` filter. #23344
+* Fix - Fatal error on plain text order emails where products were deleted. #23754
+* Fix - Do not pass the no_shipping argument to PayPal when the order contains shippable items. #23773
+* Fix - Product review form now respects the `require_name_email` WordPress core option. #23786
+* Fix - Do not cache expired sessions, negative expiry causes errors in some caching modules. #23863
+* Fix - WC_Log_Handler_DB logs now uses the same timestamp format as text logs, Y-m-d H:i:s. #23863
+* Fix - Display line breaks for customer notes in emails, and order details. #23969
 * Tweak - When cleaning up variations due to product type change, force delete them instead of trashing. #23478
 * Tweak - Change wording on link to change address to reflect if an address is already present or not. #23532
 * Tweak - If variations are missing prices, show notice in product data panel. #23133